 The transaction with Omega is structured as a stock repurchase in which Omega is obligated to purchase from us 9,268,292 Omega shares upon the satisfaction of closing conditions and has a call option to repurchase our remaining shares, subject to certain terms and conditions.
-On or before October 23, 2006, we and Omega are obligated to make escrow deposits with Manufacturers & Traders Trust Company, as escrow agent, which in our case is the stock certificate for the 9,268,292 Omega shares being purchased at the initial closing and in Omega's case is immediately available funds in the amount of the \$47.5 million purchase price.
-See "THE PROPOSED

-SALE OF OUR OMEGA SHARES - Description of the Terms of the Stock Purchase Agreement - Structure of the Sale and Price."
+On or before October 23, 2006, we and Omega are obligated to make escrow deposits with Manufacturers & Trust Company, as escrow agent, which in our case is the stock certificate for the 9,268,292 Omega shares being purchased at the initial closing and in Omega's case is immediately available funds in the amount of the \$47.5 million purchase price.
+Both deposits were made as of the October 23, 2006 deadline.
+See "THE PROPOSED SALE OF OUR OMEGA SHARES - Description of the Terms of the Stock Purchase Agreement - Structure of the Sale and Price."